ariel055132/Notes/AWS/AmazonRoute53.md

       * (More precise) If more than 18% of the responses are normal, it will be marked as healthy.
 Otherwise, unhealthy.
   2. TCP
       * TCP connection can be established within ten seconds.
+  3. CALCULATED
+      * It will **monitor the status of other health checks**.
+      * Route 53 adds up the number of health checks that Route 53 health checkers considered to be healthy.
+      * Compare the number of health check is greater than the value of HealthThreshold.
+      * If greater, it is considered as healthy.
+Otherwise, unhealthy.
+      * It can be used to perform **maintenance of the website system** without causing all health checks to fail
+  4. CLOUDWATCH_METRIC
+      * Check the health of the **CloudWatch alarm**.
+      * If the state of the alarm is **OK**, the health check is considered **healthy**.
+      * If the state is **ALARM**, the health check is considered **unhealthy**.
+      * If CloudWatch does **not have sufficient data to determine whether the state** is OK / ALARM, the health check status depends on the **setting for InsufficientDataHealthStatus**: Healthy, Unhealthy, or LastKnownStatus

 ### Routing Policy
 1. Simple
    * Ref: *AmazonRoute53_SimpleRoutingPolicy.png*
-   * A simple round-robin policy and can be applied when there is a single resource doing the function for the domain
+   * A **round-robin** policy and can be applied when there is a single resource doing the function for the domain
    * Help configure **standard DNS records**, with no special Route 53 routing such as weighted or latency
    * does **not support health checks**
    * With Alias record enabled, only one AWS resource or one record can be specified in the current hosted zone